openfaas/faas/EULA.md

 End User License Agreement (EULA) for OpenFaaS Community Edition

 Licensed Software.
 OpenFaaS Community Edition is provided as free software under this End User License Agreement (EULA).
-This EULA applies to all binaries and container images produced by OpenFaaS Ltd since 2019.
+This EULA applies to all tooling, documentation, configuration, binaries, and container images produced by OpenFaaS Ltd since 2019.

 1.1 Software Ownership.
-All binaries and container images are the sole property and copyright of OpenFaaS Ltd.
+All available artifacts that comprise "OpenFaaS" (gateway, faasd, faas-netes, queue-worker, etc) including documentation, configuration, designs, binaries and container images are the sole property and copyright of OpenFaaS Ltd.

 1.2 Use Restrictions.
 Commercial use of the OpenFaaS Community Edition is limited to one installation per company and to a period not exceeding 60 days.
-The software cannot be resold or installed for a client for commercial purposes.
+The software cannot be resold, distributed to, or installed for a client for commercial purposes.

 Your Agreement.
 By accessing, executing, or otherwise using the OpenFaaS Community Edition, you ("Customer") acknowledge that you have read this Agreement, understand it, and agree to be bound by its terms and conditions.
 If you are not willing to be bound by the terms of this Agreement, do not access or use the OpenFaaS Community Edition.